kangjin2014/JobAdvisor/README.md

 http://35.192.74.53:5000

-if you dont have resume handy. download the files in the 'sample_resumes' folder to test this web out.
+If you dont have resume handy, please download the resumes in the 'sample_resumes' folder to test this web out.

 ## How to run?